ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Borf.md

 Starting with the creature that has the lowest current hit points, each creature affected by this spell is blinded until the end of your next turn.
 Subtract each creature’s hit points from the total before moving on to the creature with the next lowest hit points.
 A creature’s hit points must be equal to or less than the remaining total for the creature to be affected.

 **_At Higher Levels._** When you cast this spell using a spell slot of 2nd level or higher, roll an additional 2d10 for each slot level above 1st.
+## Level 2
+### Shatter
+**Casting Time:** 1 action
+**Range:** 60 feet
+**Components:** V, S, M (a chip of mica)
+**Duration:** Instantaneous

+A sudden loud ringing noise, painfully intense, erupts from a point of your choice within range.
+Each creature in a 10-foot-radius sphere centered on that point must make a Constitution saving throw.
+A creature takes 3d8 thunder damage on a failed save, or half as much damage on a successful one.
+A creature made of inorganic material such as stone, crystal, or metal has disadvantage on this saving throw.

+A nonmagical object that isn’t being worn or carried also takes the damage if it’s in the spell’s area.

+**_At Higher Levels._** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.

 # Bard College of Glamour
 ## Mantle of Inspiration
 When you join the College of Glamour at 3rd level, you gain the ability to weave a song of fey magic that imbues your allies with vigor and speed.